 ROTC offers a variety of resources, including scholarships, athletic teams and academic assistance.
 Neighboring Fort Wainwright offers students numerous opportunities to participate in military activities such as the Arctic biathlon competition, mentorships and recreational activities in an Arctic environment.
 For more information visit the UAF ROTC website or call 907-474-7501.

 Army ROTC provides financial assistance in the form of scholarships and stipends.
-The current stipend ranges between $300-$500 monthly depending on military science class level and is tax-free for all committed cadets.
-ROTC scholarships also pay 100 percent of tuition and mandatory fees and provide $1,200 annually for books and supplies.
+The current stipend is $420 monthly and is tax-free for all contracted cadets.
+ROTC scholarships also pay 100% of tuition and mandatory fees and provide $1,200 annually for books and supplies.
 Scholarships are available for two to four years and may be used for graduate studies.

 Army ROTC also offers partnership, or simultaneous membership, programs with the Reserves and National Guard.
 These partnerships provide a suite of financial assistance programs for ROTC cadets, including tuition assistance, GI Bill® benefits, bonuses, stipends and pay.
 In addition, Army ROTC at UAF is granted a limited number of room waivers and chancellor’s tuition waivers for qualified students.
-For more information call 907-474-7501 or visit the UAF ROTC website.
+For more information, call the Army ROTC Recruiting Officer at 907-474-6852, or the the Army ROTC Human Resources Tech at 907-474-6851 or visit the UAF ROTC website.